segmentio/kafka-go/docker_compose_versions/README.md

 ## References

 For user reference, please find the some of the older kafka versions commits from the [kafka commit history](https://github.com/bitnami/containers/commits/main/bitnami/kafka).
-Kafka versions with no commit history, data is populated with the latest version available for the tag.
+For Kafka versions with no commit history, data is populated with the latest version available for the tag.

 ### Kafka v010: docker-compose reference: `kafka-go/docker_compose_versions/docker-compose-010.yml`